abi-oluwade/engineering-48-group-project-2/readme.md

 - Ensures high availability and reliability by sending requests only to servers that are online.
 - Provides the flexibility to add or subtract servers as demand dictates.

+We decided to use an appliction load balancer instead of a network load balancer.
+This is because:
+- Best suited for load balancing of HTTP and HTTPS traffic
+- Provides advanced request routing targeted at the delivery of modern application architectures

 ### <a name="listener"> Listener </a>
-- Check for connection requests from clients, using the configured protocol and port
+ A listener is a process that checks for connection requests and works in tandem with the load balancer.
+It is configured with a protocol and a port for front-end connections, and a seperate protocol and port for back-end connections.

 ### <a name="target-group"> Target group </a>
-- Routes requests to one or more registered targets, using the specified protocol and port
+A target group is used to route requests to one or more registered targets, using a specified protocol and port.
+This means that, combined with the listener, the load balancer will pick a target within a specific target group to send traffic to for one type of request.
+Different request types will have different target groups.

-- Health check can also be configured
+ Health checks can also be configured for your load balancer on a per target group basis.
+After a target group has been specified, the load balancer continually monitors the health of all targets registered within the target group.

 ## <a name="auto-scaling"> Auto Scaling </a>
-- Ensures you have the correct number of EC2 instances avilable to handle the load of your application
+Autoscaling is a component that monitors applications and automatically adjusts capacity to meet and handle traffic to the apps.
+It will spin up and destroy instances when needed so that costs of running the architecture can be reduced by eliminating excess instances, while simultaneously maintaining keeping the apps operational in times of heavy load.

-## <a name="highly-available-application"> Highly Available application </a>
+## <a name="highly-available-application"> Highly Available Application </a>
-- Creating your architecture in such a way that your 'system' is always available - or has the least amount of downtime as possible
+High availability refers to how likely your architecture is to operate for a long time without failure.
+In our case here, this translates to accommodations for failure in the form of redundant components, which creates a safety net in the case of apps failing.

 ## <a name="set-up"> Set up </a>
 - The load balancer resource is setup to redirect traffic to the app servers that are online.
 If there is a failure in the main availability zone then the primary app server will fail too.
 The downtime that will result from this is prevented by the autoscaling group.